New on the blogHave a look at my latest posts

 The fabrics I use all summer long

-In case you’re sorting through your own summer box right now – these are the fabrics that travel through my rooms all summer.
+If you’re in the middle of sorting your own summer box – these are the fabrics that travel through my rooms all summer long.

-• Linen · for throws, table runners, napkins (creases beautifully, looks just right that way)
+• Linen · for throws, table runners, napkins (it crinkles beautifully, and looks just right that way)

-• Striped cotton · for cushions, ideally classic blue-and-white or navy-cream
+• Striped cotton · for cushions, ideally classic blue-white or navy-cream

-• Jute & sisal · for rugs and small coasters
+• Jute & sisal · for rugs and little coasters

-• Towelling in sandy tones · for the bathroom corner (that counts as cosy too, I think!)
+• Terry cloth in sandy tones · for the bathroom corner (that’s cosy too, I think!)

 • Striped outdoor fabric · for the beach-chair cushions, lasts forever

-“Changing the seasons at home is no longer a big deal for me.
-One box up, one box down, swap a few well-placed accents – and the whole house feels different.
+“Changing the seasons at home is no longer a big production for me.
+One box up, one box down, swap a few deliberate accents – and the whole house feels different.
 Fresher.
 Lighter.
 More alive.”

-Honestly: that’s the beautiful thing about a home that moves with the seasons.
+Honestly: that’s the beauty of a home that moves with the seasons.
 Every time I rearrange, I look forward to what’s coming.
-To the first warm evenings, the fairy lights, the long breakfasts outdoors, the hydrangeas that are slowly opening now.
+To the first warm evenings, the fairy lights, the long breakfasts outdoors, the hydrangeas slowly coming into bloom now.
 A summer feeling you bring into the house yourself – no suitcase, no airport, no long journeys.
 That’s exactly how it’s allowed to be at my place.